fcole90/demotivational-policy-descent/README.md

 # demotivational-policy-descent
-# AI agents playing pong in a gym env
+## AI agents playing pong in a gym env
 ### Reinforcement Learning course final project

+A PDF report of this project is available [here](https://github.com/fcole90/demotivational-policy-descent/releases/download/report/RL_report.pdf).

+#### Instructions

 Methods `load_model` and `save_model` are implemented in the agent interface.